edumeet/edumeet-k8s/README.md

 There is an option to define multiple media nodes, the server will ping them periodically and try to load balance between them.

 Changing configuration at the moment requires restart for the room-server/media-node/management-server pods.

+For management server the initial password is set with a database migration, and do not update a second time. (so for that you need to add a new migration file to the config)